-If you're looking to revamp a room, why not start with the windows?
-Shutters are a fantastically versatile choice and can work well in a bedroom, living room or even a kitchen.
+If you're looking to revamp a room, why not start with window shutters?
+They are a fantastically versatile choice and can work well in a bedroom, living room or even a kitchen.
 They can be DIY-measured and fitted for a budget option; they come in any colour you can dream up; they keep the cold out in winter; allow you to control light levels in a room; and provide flexible privacy versus views outside.
 What's not to like?
 Here's how to shop smart for your window shutters.

 Where to fit plantation shutters?

 They can of course go in any room, but if you're on a tight budget, put them at the front of your home, as they create kerb appeal, and will give potential buyers a great first impression if you choose to sell your home.

 A home office is the ideal place to use window shutters.
 Not only will they keep your work area at a comfortable temperature throughout the year, they can filter daylight to minimise glare from computer screens during the day.
 Choose accessible matching tilt rods so you can adjust them without fuss.